Inhalant Abuse and Addiction

 Among young potential drug users, certain individuals are more likely to begin using inhalants than others.
 At risk youth may include:

 Teens and young adults are the most common users of inhalants, as they are easily accessible, even for those who do not have access to other drugs.
+They are often gateway drugs, or an introduction to getting high for young teens, who quickly move on to other drugs with longer lasting effects.

 Teens, college students, and the poor are the most at-risk groups for inhalant abuse.
 Young adults often use inhalants because they are readily available in most homes in the form of cleaning products and personal care items.
 This is often the first experience many teens have with drug use, and they often move on to using additional drugs or alcohol as well.
 The poor may also use inhalants to get “high” because other, more expensive, drugs are not accessible.